Graduation Writing Assessment Requirement (GWAR) - Graduate

-All graduate students are required to demonstrate their competency in written English as a requirement for graduation.
+All graduate students are required to satisfy GWAR for advancement to candidacy within a master's program.
 SJSU policy requires that English competency be a requirement for advancement to candidacy within a master's program.
 Students may satisfy this requirement in one of five ways:

-- Satisfactory completion of a departmentally approved, university-certified, GWAR-satisfying course, which has been approved by the Office of Graduate Studies & Research, of at least three units in which a major report is required and that report is at least 30 percent of the course grade.
-Approved courses are listed at http://www.sjsu.edu/gradstudies/docs/03-11-13%20GWAR%20Approval%20Status.pdf.
-Note that passage of the writing workshop waiver examination (WST), unless with a "waiver score," is insufficient for waiving the competency requirement at the graduate level;
+- Satisfactory completion of a departmentally approved, university-certified, GWAR-satisfying course, which has been approved by Graduate Studies, of at least three units in which a major report is required and that report is at least 30 percent of the course grade.
+Approved courses are listed at http://www.sjsu.edu/gradstudies/policy/gwar/index.html.
+Note that passage of the writing workshop waiver examination (WST), unless with a "waiver score," is insufficient for waiving the GWAR at the graduate level;

-- Approval by the Associate Dean of Graduate Studies & Research of a professional (peer-reviewed) publication for which the candidate was the sole author;
+- Approval by the Associate Dean of Graduate Studies of a professional (peer-reviewed) publication for which the candidate was the sole author;

 Candidates should be aware that each department may establish its own criteria within these policy guidelines, and candidates must abide by the department decision.
-Thus even if a student has satisfied one of the criteria above, the department must approve the waiver by petitioning the Associate Dean of Graduate Studies & Research and can require that its GWAR-satisfying course still be taken.
+Thus even if a student has satisfied one of the criteria above, the department must approve the waiver and can require that its GWAR-satisfying course still be taken.
 Graduate courses can also not be taken for credit by examination.